 Sec.
 97. (a) There is created in the Department of Public Instruction the Teacher Academy Task Force.
-The Task Force shall consist of 17 members appointed as follows:
+The Task Force shall consist of 15 members appointed as follows:

-- (1) The Superintendent of Public Instruction or the Superintendent's designee, who shall serve as Chair; - (2) One member of the State Board of Education appointed by the Chair of the State Board; - One member of the Board of Governors of The University of North Carolina appointed by the Chair of the Board of Governors; - (4) The Director of the North Carolina Center for the Advancement of Teaching: - (5) One Dean of a School of Education appointed by the President of The University of North Carolina; - (6) Four public school teachers appointed by the Speaker of the House of Representatives, one of whom teaches in preschool through grade 2, one of whom teaches in grades 3 through 5, one of whom teaches in grades 6 through 8, and one of whom teaches in grades 9 through 12; - (7) Four public school teachers appointed by the President Pro Tempore of the Senate, one of whom teaches in preschool through grade 2, one of whom teaches in grades 3 through 5, one of whom teaches in grades 6 through 8, and one of whom teaches in grades 9 through 12; - (7a) Two public school teachers appointed by the Governor; - (8) One superintendent of a local school administrative unit appointed by the Governor; and - (9) One public school principal appointed by the Governor. - (b) The Task Force shall develop for consideration by the General Assembly a plan to establish a statewide network of high quality, integrated, comprehensive, and sustained professional development for teachers in school committee leadership and the core content areas.
-The plan shall integrate fully the resources of the State and local units.
+- (1) The Superintendent of Public Instruction or the Superintendent's designee, who shall serve as Chair; - One member of the State Board of Education appointed by the Chair (2) of the State Board: - One member of the Board of Governors of The University of North (3) Carolina appointed by the Chair of the Board of Governors; - The Director of the North Carolina Center for the Advancement of (4) Teaching: - One Dean of a School of Education appointed by the President of The (5) University of North Carolina; - (6) Four public school teachers appointed by the Speaker of the House of Representatives, one of whom teaches in preschool through grade 2, one of whom teaches in grades 3 through 5, one of whom teaches in grades 6 through 8, and one of whom teaches in grades 9 through 12; - Four public school teachers appointed by the President Pro Tempore of (7) the Senate, one of whom teaches in preschool through grade 2, one of whom teaches in grades 3 through 5, one of whom teaches in grades 6 through 8, and one of whom teaches in grades 9 through 12; - One superintendent of a local school administrative unit appointed by (8) the Speaker of the House of Representatives; and